Did Medical Software Cost a Woman Her Life?

 Today, this software is still in use by hundreds of thousands of health care facilities across the country, despite the $155M settlement (a record for this kind of claim).
 It continues to be bankrolled by taxpayer money and it continues to put patients at risk.

-If you’ve been injured by medical negligence, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith can help you recover damages related to your injuries.
+If you’ve been injured by medical negligence, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. can help you recover damages related to your injuries.
 Talk to us for a free consultation.